SamKirby22/crypto-castle-rules/rules.md

 - Transfer Ownership of the Task to another Admin

-- Optionally, the Admin can set Task ownership to 'Open', meaning the other Admin on the bounty is free to process the Claim and receive the commission reward
+- Optionally, the Admin can set Task ownership to 'Open' by omitting their name from the task description, meaning the other Admin on the bounty is free to process the Claim and receive the commission reward

 If an Admin leaves a Bounty, for example via Owner transfer or removal of a secondary, the leaving Admin retains ownership of their own Tasks after they left, until they are completed or they decide to transfer their ownership to another Admin.